rajeshelurii/Angular-Interview-Questions/README.md

 4. **Memory Leaks**: Check for and fix memory leaks, particularly with observables and subscriptions.
 5. **Optimizing Angular Builds**: Use tools like Angular CLI's production build (`ng build --prod`).

-### 142. Security and Authentication While Routing
+### 142. :warning: Security and Authentication While Routing

 For maintaining security and authentication, you can use route guards: